About Me

 I love a good metaphor.

-Why does this matter and what might this mean in therapy?
+Why does this matter in therapy?